UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 }
 ```

-Therefore, instead of blocking function, we mainly use **Non-blocking Transmit/Recieve Function**.
+Therefore, instead of blocking function, we mainly use **Non-blocking Transmit/Receive Function**.
 Instead of let the MCU keep asking whether we have completed sending/receiving data, the non-blocking function will send a interupt signal to MCU if the UART hardware have completed sending/receiving a **Fixed Length** data.

+> For receiving Variable Length message, plz check `HAL_UARTEx_ReceiveToIdle_IT()`, leave as self study material :p

 ### Enabling UART Interrupts